-According to SIMCOE, all engines at the Tiffany 5 Pad are stationary spark ignition (SI) internal combustion engines (ICE).
-Emission unit C100 was reconstructed after June 12, 2006 (the trigger date for reconstructed engines).
-Emission units AL1 and AL2 were manufactured after July 1, 2008 (the trigger date for engines with a maximum engine power less than 500 HP).
-Therefore, Subpart JJJJ applies to all three (3) engines.
+According to SIMCOE, all engines at the Tiffany 3 Pad are stationary spark ignition (SI) internal combustion engines (ICE).
+Emission unit C100 was modified or reconstructed after June 12, 2006, (the trigger date for modified or reconstructed engines).
+Emission units AL1, AL2, AL3, and AL4 were manufactured after July 1, 2008 (the trigger date for engines with a maximum engine power less than 500 HP).
+Therefore, Subpart JJJJ applies to all five (5) engines.